nanocosmos/docs/docs/nanoplayer/nanoplayer_getting_started.md

 ### Option 1: Configuration with bintu stream group

-Bintu stream group configuration is possible for a single and multiple streams.
-It is the easiest player configuration available.
+Bintu stream group configuration was introduced in **nanoStream H5Live Player Version 4.18.0** and is available a single and multiple streams.
+It is the easiest player configuration available especially for ABR setup.
 For more than one stream it is necessary to add a `'startIndex'` or `'group.startQuality'`and `'deviationOfMean'`.
+More information about stream group configuration, can be found in the feature description: [Stream group configuration](https://docs.nanocosmos.de/docs/nanoplayer/nanoplayer_feature_stream_group_configuration)

 ```html
 <div id='playerDiv'></div>